rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 we can unlock new insights into interoception, cognitive load, and consciousness.
 Does the Heart Race with the Mind when we do a tough mental task?
 The brain doesn't stop listening to the heart when we fall asleep.
 How do sleep stages modulate these HEPs?
 Can we track meditative depth with HEPs?
 What is being captured by HEPs?
-Lot more in this direction We did a detailed literature survey (Manasa and Chinmayi) on this and an intern is gearing up to pick this up for her master's dissertation.
+Lot more in this direction.
+We did a short literature survey (Manasa and Chinmayi) on this and just started looking at HEP in various states (sleep. meditation) across varying heartrates as well.

-d) I am really inspired by this [work](https://www.biorxiv.org/content/10.64898/2026.08.07.743470v1) and wrote a draft to study brain criticality measures from our larger EEG database from expert meditators across four traditions.
+d) This [work](https://www.biorxiv.org/content/10.64898/2026.08.07.743470v1) is cool and working on a side project to study brain criticality measures from our larger EEG database from expert meditators across four traditions.
 Hoping to rope in couple of [MESEC](https://www.mesec.co/) friends for expert collab.
 Manifold approaches make sense in this context.